DeepTempo/docs/docs/snowUseage.md

 ## 2. Executing Procedures throught the UI:
 This interface enables users to run predefined Tempo procedures directly from the UI inplace of a Snowflake worksheet.

-This interface enables users to run predefined Tempo procedures directly from the UI in place of a Snowflake worksheet.

 > **⚠️ Note:**